 Half of dinner table

-Well, there is no other way of putting it, I am officially a volunteer, and if feels great!
+Well, there is no other way of putting it, I am officially a

-I am not going to touch too much on this because I have already talked about it but Dakar was great and we sure did show the town whose boss!
+I have already talked about it but Dakar was great and we sure did show the

 Before all of that though few of us managed to go to Le Village de Tortu (Village of Turtles) before leaving our CBT sites for good.
 It was, well it was ok, but it was nice to get out of the house a little bit.